-84. In addition to decontamination costs, Plaintiff has incurred significant losses and extra expense in nearly all aspects of its business.
-Again, none of these expenses would have been incurred but for the impacts of the COVID-19 pandemic and the resulting closure orders.

-85. The SARS-CoV-2 virus and/or the above-referenced closure orders issued by state, county, and city officials have caused physical loss or damage to business Plaintiff depended on to attract customers to its insured business premise.

-86. Plaintiff's business was within five miles of many other restaurant, cafes, bars, parks, and hotels that have also suffered, and continue to suffer, physical damage due to the SARS-CoV-2 virus and/or closure orders.
-Many of these restaurants, cafes, bars, parks, and hotels almost certainly suffered alteration of their premise and contents as a result of the virtually certain and ubiquitous presence of SARS-CoV-2 due to gathering of people affected by COVID-19, whether symptomatic or asymptomatic.

-87. The SARS-CoV-2 virus and/or the above-referenced closure orders have further caused Plaintiff to suffer loss of earnings directly resulting from physical loss or damage to property at the premise of Plaintiff's suppliers, customers, and/or contract service providers.
+- 82. In addition to decontamination costs, Plaintiff has incurred significant losses and extra expense in nearly all aspects of its business.
+Again, none of these expenses would have been incurred but for the impacts of the COVID-19 pandemic and the resulting closure orders. - 83.
+The SARS-CoV-2 virus and/or the above-referenced closure orders issued by state, county, and city officials have caused physical loss or damage to business Plaintiff depends on to attract customers to its insured business premises. - 84.
+Plaintiff's businesses are within five miles of many other restaurants, cafes, bars, parks, and hotels that have also suffered and continue to suffer physical damage due to the SARS-CoV-2 virus and/or closure orders.
+Many of these restaurants, cafes, bars, parks, and hotels almost certainly suffered alteration of their premises and contents as a result of the virtually certain and ubiquitous presence of SARS-CoV-2 due to gathering of people affected by COVID-19, whether symptomatic or asymptomatic. - 85.
+The SARS-CoV-2 virus and/or the above-referenced closure orders have further caused Plaintiff to suffer loss of earnings directly resulting from physical loss or damage to property at the premises of Plaintiff's suppliers, customers, and/or contract service providers.